Angelfish: Leader, DAG, or Anywhere in Between: Abstract

 \section{Abstract}

 To maximize performance, many modern blockchain systems rely on eventually-synchronous, Byzantine fault-tolerant (BFT) consensus protocols.
 Two protocol designs have emerged in this space: protocols that minimize latency using a leader that drives both data dissemination and consensus, and protocols that maximize throughput using a separate, asynchronous data dissemination layer.
 Recent protocols such as Partially-Synchronous Bullshark and Sailfish combine elements of both approaches by using a DAG to enable parallel data dissemination and a leader that paces DAG formation.
 This improves latency while achieving state-of-the-art throughput.
-Yet the latency of leader-based protocols is still better under moderate loads.
+Yet the latency of leader-based protocols is still better under moderate loads, which are common in practice.

-We present \name, a hybrid protocol that adapts smoothly across this design space, from leader-based to Sailfish-like DAG-based consensus. \name lets a dynamically-adjusted subset of parties use best-effort broadcast to issue lightweight votes instead of reliably broadcasting costlier DAG vertices.
+We present \name, a hybrid protocol that adapts smoothly across this design space, from leader-based to Sailfish-like DAG-based consensus. \name lets a dynamically adjusted subset of parties use best-effort broadcast to issue lightweight votes instead of reliably broadcasting costlier DAG vertices.
 This reduces communication, helps lagging nodes catch up, and lowers latency in practice compared to prior DAG-based protocols.
-Our empirical evaluation~\cite{Angelfish-impl} shows that \name attains state-of-the-art peak throughput while matching the latency of leader-based protocols under moderate throughput, delivering the best of both worlds.
-The implementation is open-sourced and publicly available.
+Our empirical evaluation shows that \name attains state-of-the-art peak throughput while significantly lowering latency under moderate throughput, delivering the best of both worlds.